open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Views SHOULD support being configured with a cardinality limit to be applied to all aggregators not configured by a specific view.

-View configuration SHOULD support applying per-view cardinality linits.
+View configuration SHOULD support applying per-view cardinality limits.

 The cardinality limit is taken as an exact, hard limit on the number of data points that can be written per collection.
 Each view MUST NOT output more than the configured cardinality limit number of data ponts per period.

+The RECOMMENDED default cardinality limit is 2000.

 An overflow attribute is defined, named `otel.metric.overflow` having (boolean) value `true`, used to report a synthetic aggregation of the